artembakhanov/sentiment-analysis-spark/README.md

 **2. Improving accuracy of the classifier by using advanced deep learning models (e.g. LSTM).**

+Unfortunately, we did not have enough resources on the cluster

 **3. Better visualisation for the stream**

 For example, create a web dashboard where all new tweets will appear, and some aggregated statistics will be shown.